srg-imperial/GrayC/ISSTA-2023-AE/testing/README.md

 ```
 ./1-download-gcc.sh <base-folder> 12
 ```
-The source files will be in a subfolder in the \<base-folder\> with ".sources_" prefix.
+The source files will be in a subfolder in the \<base-folder\> with the ".sources_" prefix.
 This is your \<temp-folder-with-gcc-12\> folder.

 With GCC source files, build GCC-12 with coverage:
 ```
 ./coverage/0-install-gcc-cov.sh <base-folder> <temp-folder-with-gcc-12> 12
 ```
-However, you need to double check that the version is 12, and not newer, as this script works for GCC 12.
+However, double-check that the version is 12 and not newer, as this script works for GCC 12.
 We have not tested it for other GCC versions.
-However, if you wish to try our tool with GCC-14 for example, than please contact us.

 Last, run this script per set to measure its coverage; no need to rebuild GCC-12 between runs of this script.
 ```
 ./coverage/1-wrapper-get-coverage.sh <base-folder> <set-of-progs-path> 1 0 <csmith-folder> <gfauto-folder> <func-cov-out.csv> <line-cov-out.csv>  <coverage_summary.log> gcc 0
 ```
-The resutls are in the instrumented build of GCC-12, under the folder <coverage_processed>.
+The results are in the instrumented build of GCC-12, under the folder <coverage_processed>.